Use a Website as a Content Source

 Form is an advanced version of Basic authentication and requires an acquaintance with CSS selectors to set up.
 This authentication type is used when a website is gated and requires the user to fill login form to access a website.

 You can think of CSS selectors as guideposts which tell a browser how to interpret data.
-Consider the next image where a pair of <h1> tags tells the browser to interpret the text contained within them as a heading and a pair <p> tags tells the browser to interpret the text contained within them as a paragraph.
+Consider the next image where a pair of heading-1 tags tells the browser to interpret the text contained within them as a heading and a pair <p> tags tells the browser to interpret the text contained within them as a paragraph.
 Both are CSS selectors.

 When you select Form-based authentication, then an admin has to specify, besides the username and password: